 McElrea’s ultimate hope was, and is, to make restorative justice, rather than court, the automatic or “default” option, at least wherever offenders admit wrongdoing.
 Criminal courts would remain for supervision, backstop and wherever defendants plead Not Guilty.
 Where a case goes to court, judges would try it as usual and, in the event of a Guilty finding, draw on the legislated range of sentencing options, including prisons – although the papers also touch on the many compelling reasons for minimising such recourse.

 To that end of advocating a default restorative approach, some of the papers also detail McElrea’s proposal for Community Justice Centres, or Community Resolution Centres.
-These would provide a dedicated forum for the systematic introduction of restorative conferences for adults – so far lacking the infrastructure and legislative backing that has characterised the Family Group Conferences which New Zealand led the world in legislating for youths (14- to 16-year-olds).
-If run along with proper education, infrastructure and funding, the proposal could revolutionise criminal justice in New Zealand and – perhaps – the UK and other parts of the English-speaking or “common law” world, which, like New Zealand, largely inherited the British criminal justice system.
+These would provide a dedicated forum for the systematic introduction of restorative conferences for adults; adult conferencing so far lacks the infrastructure and legislative backing that has characterised the Family Group Conferences which New Zealand led the world in legislating for youths (14- to 16-year-olds).
+If accompanied by proper education and funding, the proposal for Community Justice Centres/Community Resolution Centres could revolutionise criminal justice in New Zealand and – perhaps – the UK and other parts of the English-speaking or “common law” world, which, like New Zealand, largely inherited the adversarial-punitive English model of courts and punishments.

 Audience for the Collection: Everyone Interested in Justice – Plus Specialists ... and Sceptics!

 Every citizen with an interest in justice will get something out of this collection.
-This goes doubly if you live in a “common law” country like the UK, New Zealand or the other ex-British colonies, because we all inherited the adversarial-punitive English model of courts and punishments.
-Most papers assume no knowledge of either restorative justice or the traditional common law criminal justice system.
+This goes doubly if you live in a common law country.
+But most papers assume no knowledge of either restorative justice or the traditional common law criminal justice system.
 And McElrea’s straight-talking style is all the more accessible precisely because many papers were speeches, and often to lay audiences, including community groups, victim support groups, marae, churches, even school prize-givings.

 Finally, if you’re sceptical of restorative justice, the papers acknowledge common critiques of it and address many head-on in a way we hope will provoke further thought.